radian3/radian3/notes/generated/medianHouseholdIncomeAsianHouseholds/main.md

 - Country: [link](country)

 Notes:
-- I only included places that have at least 1000 white people
+- I only included places that have at least 1000 Asian people
 - Median household income is defined by the US Census as "MEDIAN HOUSEHOLD INCOME IN THE PAST 12 MONTHS (IN 2019 INFLATION-ADJUSTED DOLLARS)"